Celiac disease, a gluten-free diet for difficult to treat joint pain

 - or arthritis of unclear origins,

-- erosive spondyloarthropathy (chronic joint disease) particularly in patients with the history of chronic diarrhoea, anaemia or associated autoimmune disorders (type 1 diabetes mellitus or autoimmune thyroid issues),
+- erosive spondyloarthropathy (chronic joint disease) particularly in patients with the history of chronic diarrhea, anemia or associated autoimmune disorders (type 1 diabetes mellitus or autoimmune thyroid issues),

 - and in women with secondary amenorrhea or early menopause.

-The Czech researchers recommend that the orthopaedist or trauma surgeon should be aware of suspected celiac disease in patients who do not respond adequately to the standard treatment of pain related to the musculoskeletal system, in patients with recurrent fractures of the limb bones and in young patients with suspected secondary osteoporosis.
+The Czech researchers recommend that the orthopedist or trauma surgeon should be aware of suspected celiac disease in patients who do not respond adequately to the standard treatment of pain related to the musculoskeletal system, in patients with recurrent fractures of the limb bones and in young patients with suspected secondary osteoporosis.

-The good news about this research is, as stated above, the recommendation that: A long-life gluten-free diet in these patients results in the alleviation of metabolic related joint and muscle problems, in reduced requirements of analgesic and anti-inflammatory drugs as well as in reduced risks of fracture.1
+The good news about this research is, as stated above, the recommendation that: A long-life gluten-free diet in these patients results in the alleviation of metabolic-related joint and muscle problems, in reduced requirements of analgesic and anti-inflammatory drugs as well as in reduced risks of fracture.